 Homecoming - is a semi-formal event and students are expected to meet this standard with the pomp and modesty expected at a GCHS event.
-All dresses must be approved by the Thursday before the dance and the dress worn must match the one submitted.
-Send pictures of the front, back, and side of your dresses to GCS Prom Dress for approval and CC your parents on the email.
-FAILURE TO FOLLOW DRESS CODE GUIDELINES WILL LEAD TO REJECTION OF ENTRANCE AT DANCE.
+FAILURE TO FOLLOW DRESS CODE GUIDELINES WILL LEAD TO DENIAL OF ENTRANCE AT DANCE.

 Homecoming Dress Code